functionandform/mtdata-web-boilerplate/README.md

 # mtdata-web-boilerplate
-web UI boiler plate
+web UI boilerplate for all of MTData's web app products.

-This is a UI kit for all of MTData's web app projects.
+Please note before making changes:

-Before development:
+The UI kit is build using SCSS.
+So changes made to css must be made in the SASS files and compiled.
-The UI kit uses SCSS so please do not edit or change css files.
-Only edit files in the SASS folders.
+Both SCSS and Javascript are both compiled using prepros.io.
+Prepros config files are included.
-Prepros is used to compile sass and javascript files.
-Json files are included with compile configs.
+Please ensure designs are still followed when using this kit.
+This will prevent componants being mis-used.
-Ajax is used for tab loading and pulling SVG icons so previewing development will only work from a server environment.
+Navigation structures need to be discussed with designer first.
+Over-arching sidebar nav should never have more than 5 sections.
+Within each section, tabs can be used for further navigation.